MariaDBJones/articles/now-let-fun-begin.md

 Not really.
 The complete guide to build a good schema can be summlarized as :
 "Normalize unitil it breaks, denormalize until it works".
 Let the fun begin !!!

-So what is demnormalization ?
+So what is denormalization ?
 What is it for ?
 Sounds like undoing what we did in the first place uh ?

 Denormalization is the process of intentionally introducing redundancy into a database by combining tables or adding some degrees of redundancy to optimize read performance.
 It is often used to improve query performance in read-heavy databases where the cost of frequent joins between normalized tables outweighs the benefits of eliminating redundancy.
 Balancing the trade-offs between normalized and denormalized structures is key to effective database design.
 It is in fact the most important skill of a schema designer.